FREE SHIPPING on orders of $85 or more

 One explanation for the many variations is that scribes and church officials frequently spelled the name as it sounded: an imprecise method at best.
 Understandably then, various spellings of the surname McEnany were found in the many archives researched.
 These included MacInerny, MacInerney, Nerney, Kinnerk, Nerheny, Nertney, Nirney, McNertney, MacNertney, MacNerney and many more.

 This web page shows only a small excerpt of our McEnany research.
-Another 222 words (16 lines of text) covering the year 1172 is included under the topic Early McEnany History in all our PDF Extended History products.
+Another 222 words (16 lines of text) covering the year 1172 is included under the topic Early McEnany History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early McEnany Notables in all our PDF Extended History products.
+More information is included under the topic Early McEnany Notables in all our PDF Extended History products and printed products wherever possible.

 The McEnany Family Crest was acquired from the Houseofnames.com archives.
 The McEnany Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.